yahoo/panoptes/docs/System_Metrics.md

 ## CPU

-The CPU utilization should be for each CPU independently.

-The average CPU utilization over the polling interval, reported as percentage with two significant decimal places.
+The CPU utilization should be for each CPU independently and is defined as mean CPU utilization over the polling interval, reported as percentage with two significant decimal places.
+The reason for this is to avoid the 'noisy' nature of instantaneous values.

-- Some devices report the instantaneous CPU utilization.
-If this is the case, then a detailed discussion need to be done on how to report this.

 - Some devices report both the average and instantaneous utilization.
-In these cases, the value for the average should be reported.
+In these cases, the value for the average over the polling interval should be reported.

 - Some devices report a load average in addition to CPU utilization.
 This value should **not** be reported.